 Here's how the Rule of 72 works - if your savings are expected to earn 6% annually (for example), divide 72 by 6 (answer: 12) and that's roughly how many years it will take for your money to double.
 At a 10% rate of return, your savings would double in approximately 7.2 years.

 The results from this rule are approximate, but are, as the saying goes, "close enough for government work".
 The higher the return rate used (specifically, greater than 8%), the less precise the rule is, but even at a 15% rate of return the results are off by just a couple of months.
 It still works well even at a 25% rate of return (should you be so fortunate).

 Another benefit of this rule is that it also works in reverse.
 If you want to double your savings in a specific number of years, just divide 72 by the desired number of years to determine the rate of return that will be needed to reach that goal.
 For example, if you want to double your savings in 8 years, divide 72 by 8 (answer: 9), to show that you would need a 9% rate of return to accomplish your goal.

-There are, of course, plenty of calculators that can give you a very precise answer (down to the number of days) to these type of questions, but unless that degree of precision is necessary now you can do it yourself with very quick and simple math.
+There are, of course, plenty of calculators that can give you a very precise answer (down to the number of days) to these types of questions, but unless that degree of precision is necessary the Rule of 72 allows you to do it yourself with very quick and simple math.
 One caveat - remember that this assumes a perfectly consistent rate of return for many years in a row.
-Any fluctuation in those returns will affect your results accordingly.
+Any deviation in those returns will affect your results accordingly.
 Considering the annual fluctuations in the financial markets, using a realistic and conservative average rate of return rather than a more optimistic rate may offer better accuracy in the long run.